InfiniteHua/Instance-Segmentation/README.md

 This solution is divided into three methods:
 * **Preprocessing**:  `Roboflow` is an online website helps with various data processing such as Annotation and Data Augmentation.
 * **Instance Segmentation**: A `Mask-RCNN` neural network is trained to detect all stem segments.
 * **Post Processing**: (1) The First Post-Processing algorithm `Stem Pairing` is designed to match all stems from each flower.
-(2) The Second Post-Processing algorithm `Top Selection` is designed to match all stems from each flower.
+(2) The Second Post-Processing algorithm `Top Selection` is designed to select the flower on the top of the batch based on the geometry oclusion information.
+(3) The Third Post-Processing algorithm `Pick Point` is designed to generate one picking point given the top flower masks.
 ## Chapter 2 - Preprocessing
 ## Chapter 3 - Instance Segmentation
 ## Chapter 4 - Post Processing
+### Algorithm 1 - Stem Pairing
+A mathematic method is implemented to cluster all stem segments detected by Mask-RCNN.

+### Algorithm 2 - Top Selection